173TECH/sayn/docs/settings/settings_yaml.md

     api_key: 'api_key'
 ```

-Those API credentials can then be accessed in `python` tasks through the `task` object.
+Those API credentials can then be accessed in `python` tasks through the Task object.